 Toyota has been successfully running its “Walk In My Boots” community outreach program for nine years, and this year they made their first stop in Detroit.
 The program is designed to enrich lives, one step at a time and has partnered with The Salvation Army Harbor Light/Booth Family Shelter to donate new insulated winter boots and Smartwool socks to homeless and low-income women and children and was held on Saturday, January 11.

 To date, Toyota has contributed more than $115K and over 1.6K pairs of winter boots to the TSA Salvation Army Eastern Michigan Division in Detroit alone through this program.
-The program has also been held in Chicago, Washington DC, Baltimore, and Harrisburg, PA.
+The program has also been held in Chicago; Baltimore; Harrisburg, Pennsylvania; and Washington, D.C.